3L0C/mpvSockets-smpv/README.md

 if not, it will fail and mpvSockets.lua will work as it normally does and create a unique socket for that ppid.
 #### Waiting for file to load
-the above if statement will not work if it is run at launch. this is because mpv does not have a window id yet as it is only running as a process and needs time to create a window (espceially with umpv, idk why it take so long for the window to actually open...). this causes `xdotool search -pid $ppid` to fail no matter what. the if statement will always return false and is effectively becomes garbage however, if we wrap the if statement in a fucntion and name it socket_later, and then add this line
+the above if statement will not work if it is run at launch. this is because mpv does not have a window id yet as it is only running as a process and needs time to create a window (espceially with umpv, idk why it take so long for the window to actually open...). this causes `xdotool search -pid $ppid` to fail no matter what. the if statement will always return false and it effectively becomes garbage. however, if we wrap the if statement in a fucntion and name it socket_later, and add this line
 ```bash
 +mp.register_event("file-loaded", socket_later)
 ```
-the if statement will not be run until the file is loaded. if the file is loaded we most certainly have a window id which solves the aforementioned problem and everything just werks
+the if statement will not be run until the file is loaded. if the file is loaded we most certainly have a window id which solves the aforementioned problem and everything [just werks](https://github.com/johndovern/mpvSockets-umpv#umpv)
 #### Niceties
 i've also added the following
 ```bash